Modern liberalism in the United States: New Deal

 Conservative strength in Congress was diminished following the 1936 midterm elections.
 In the Senate there were now 28 conservatives, at least 8 to 10 less than at the end of the 1935 session.
-A similar situation existed in the House, with one study noting that “Roughly 30 Democrats who had already openly criticized many aspects of the New Deal returned.
-Together with some 80 conservative Republicans, they formed a conservative voting bloc of roughly 110, again slightly less than in 1935.”

-As noted by one source, a liberal Congress existed for much of Roosevelt's presidency:

-"We recognize that the best liberal legislature in American history was enacted following the election of President Roosevelt and a liberal Congress in 1932.
-After the mid - term congressional election setbacks in 1938, labor was faced with a hostile congress until 1946.
-Only the presidential veto prevented the enactment of reactionary anti-labor laws."

-The Great Depression seemed over in 1936, but a relapse in 1937–1938 produced continued long-term unemployment.
+A similar situation existed in the House, with one study noting that "Roughly 30 Democrats who had already openly criticized many aspects of the New Deal returned.
+Together with some 80 conservative Republicans, they formed a conservative voting bloc of roughly 110, again slightly less than in 1935."
+As noted by one source, a liberal Congress existed for much of Roosevelt's presidency:We recognize that the best liberal legislature in American history was enacted following the election of President Roosevelt and a liberal Congress in 1932.
+After the mid-term congressional election setbacks in 1938, labor was faced with a hostile congress until 1946.
+Only the presidential veto prevented the enactment of reactionary anti-labor laws.As noted by a 1950 journal,Look back to the 1930’s and you can see how winning in mid-terms years affects the kind of laws that are passed.
+A tremendous liberal majority was swept in with Franklin Roosevelt in 1932.
+In the 1934 mid-term races that liberal majority was increased.
+After 1936 it went even higher.The Great Depression seemed over in 1936, but a relapse in 1937–1938 produced continued long-term unemployment.
 Full employment was reached with the total mobilization of the United States economic, social and military resources in World War II.
 At that point, the main relief programs such as the WPA and the CCC were ended.
 Arthur Herman argues that Roosevelt restored prosperity after 1940 by cooperating closely with big business, although when asked "Do you think the attitude of the Roosevelt administration toward business is delaying business recovery?", the American people in 1939 responded "yes" by a margin of more than 2-to-1.